Kurt Gödel: Childhood

-Gödel was born April 28, 1906, in Brünn (now Brno), Austria-Hungary (now the Czech Republic), into the German-speaking family of Rudolf Gödel (1874–1929), the managing director and part owner of a major textile firm, and Marianne Gödel (née Handschuh, 1879–1966).
-At the time of his birth the city had a German-speaking majority which included his parents.
-His father was Catholic and his mother was Protestant and the children were raised Protestant.
-The ancestors of Kurt Gödel were often active in Brünn's cultural life.
+Gödel was born on 28 April 1906, in Brünn, Austria-Hungary (now Brno, Czech Republic), into the German-speaking family of Rudolf Gödel, the managing director and part owner of a major textile firm, and Marianne Gödel (née Handschuh).
+His father was Catholic and his mother was Protestant, and the children were raised as Protestants.
+Many of Kurt Gödel's ancestors were active in Brünn's cultural life.
 For example, his grandfather Joseph Gödel was a famous singer in his time and for some years a member of the Brünner Männergesangverein (Men's Choral Union of Brünn).

 Gödel automatically became a citizen of Czechoslovakia at age 12 when the Austro-Hungarian Empire collapsed following its defeat in the First World War.
 According to his classmate Klepetař, like many residents of the predominantly German Sudetenländer, "Gödel considered himself always Austrian and an exile in Czechoslovakia".
-In February 1929, he was granted release from his Czechoslovakian citizenship and then, in April, granted Austrian citizenship.
+In February 1929, he was granted release from his Czechoslovak citizenship and then, in April, granted Austrian citizenship.
 When Germany annexed Austria in 1938, Gödel automatically became a German citizen at age 32.
-In 1948, after World War II, at the age of 42, he became an American citizen.
+In 1948, after World War II, at age 42, he became a U.S. citizen.

 In his family, the young Gödel was nicknamed Herr Warum ("Mr. Why") because of his insatiable curiosity.
-According to his brother Rudolf, at the age of six or seven, Kurt suffered from rheumatic fever; he completely recovered, but for the rest of his life he remained convinced that his heart had suffered permanent damage.
-Beginning at age four, Gödel suffered from "frequent episodes of poor health", which would continue for his entire life.
+According to his brother Rudolf, at the age of six or seven, Kurt suffered from rheumatic fever; he completely recovered, but remained convinced for the rest of his life that his heart had been permanently damaged.
+Beginning at age four, Gödel had "frequent episodes of poor health", which continued all his life.

-Gödel attended the Evangelische Volksschule, a Lutheran school in Brünn from 1912 to 1916, and was enrolled in the Deutsches Staats-Realgymnasium from 1916 to 1924, excelling with honors in all his subjects, particularly in mathematics, languages and religion.
-Although Gödel had first excelled in languages, he later became more interested in history and mathematics.
-His interest in mathematics increased when in 1920 his older brother Rudolf (born 1902) left for Vienna, where he attended medical school at the University of Vienna.
-During his teens, Gödel studied Gabelsberger shorthand, Goethe's Theory of Colours and criticisms of Isaac Newton, and the writings of Immanuel Kant.
+Gödel attended the Evangelische Volksschule, a Lutheran school in Brünn, from 1912 to 1916, and was enrolled in the Deutsches Staats-Realgymnasium from 1916 to 1924, excelling with honors in all subjects, particularly mathematics, languages, and religion.
+Although he had first excelled in languages, he became more interested in history and mathematics.
+His interest in mathematics increased when in 1920 his older brother Rudolf left for Vienna, where he attended medical school at the University of Vienna.
+During his teens, Gödel studied Gabelsberger shorthand, criticism of Isaac Newton, and the writings of Immanuel Kant.